edgexfoundry/edgex-go/ZMQWindows.md

     3.b.
 Copy the `libsodium.dll` and `libzmq-v120-mt-4_x_x.dll` files from step 3 into `%GOPATH%\pkg\mod\github.com\pebbe\zmq4@v1.0.0\lib`; create the lib directory as needed.
 Rename `libzmq-v120-mt-4_x_x.dll` to `libzmq.dll`, so that gcc can link and find `-lzmq`.
 If this is not done, errors like this may occur: `C:/TDM-GCC-64/bin/../lib/gcc/x86_64-w64-mingw32/5.1.0/../../../../x86_64-w64-mingw32/bin/ld.exe:cannot find -lzmq`

-4. In any directory you prefer, clone the source of ZMQ that matches the version/commit you downloaded from AppVeyor: `git clone https://github.com/zeromq/libzmq.git`.

-> As of Nov 2019, ZMQ 4.3.3 does not work and results in an error: https://github.com/pebbe/zmq4/issues/152/.
+> Note: As of Nov 2019, ZMQ 4.3.3 does not work and results in an error: https://github.com/pebbe/zmq4/issues/152/.
 4.3.2 is recommended and tested on Win 10: https://ci.appveyor.com/project/zeromq/libzmq/builds/25882500/job/s2yhbnjrdouq5qnm/artifacts and https://github.com/zeromq/libzmq/tree/a84ffa12b2eb3569ced199660bac5ad128bff1f0.

+4. In any directory you prefer, clone the source of ZMQ `git clone https://github.com/zeromq/libzmq.git` and ensure it matches the version/commit you downloaded from AppVeyor (i.e `git reset --hard a84ffa12`).

 5. Copy over the `include` directory from the source downloaded in step 3 to  `%GOPATH%\pkg\mod\github.com\pebbe\zmq4@v1.0.0\`.